M4gOo/PROJECTS/Configure secure access to workloads with Azure virtual networking services/README.md

 Now the outbound traffic from the front end and backend subnet will route to the firewall.

 <h2>Record and resolve domain names internally</h2>

 Your organization requires workloads to record and resolve domain names internally in virtual networks.
 Virtual machines in virtual networks can use domain name instead of IPs for internal communication.
 In that case, the domain names will be resolved with a private DNS zone through a virtual network link.

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/71d5509c-d22a-414a-9637-00538c1cb58a)

+To-do list:
-Create and configure a private DNS zone.
+- Create and configure a private DNS zone.
-Create and configure DNS records.
+- Create and configure DNS records.
-Configure DNS settings on a virtual network.
+- Configure DNS settings on a virtual network.

-private DNS
+Creating a Private DNS

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/1a3fee11-1b5a-424c-a8c7-c27dbd9811c4)